awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

 The environment creation failed with the error: The following resource\(s\) failed to create: \[Instance\]\. \.
 Rollback requested by user\.\.

 You can confirm that the error is caused by the EC2 instance not being in the default VPC\.
-Use AWS CloudFormation to view the stack event history for the development environment:
+Use AWS CloudFormation to view the stack event history for the development environment\.

-1. Access the AWS CloudFormation Console\.
-For more information, see [Logging In to the AWS CloudFormation Console\.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-login.html)
+1. Open the AWS CloudFormation console\.
+For more information, see [Logging in to the AWS CloudFormation console\.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-login.html)

-1. In the AWS CloudFormation Console, choose **Stacks**\.
+1. In the AWS CloudFormation console, choose **Stacks**\.

-1. In the **Stacks** page, click the name of the development environment that failed to create\.
+1. On the **Stacks** page, choose the name of the development environment that failed to create\.

-1. In the **Stack details** page, choose the **Events** tab and check for the following entry****:
+1. On the **Stack details** page, choose the **Events** tab and check for the following entry****:

     Status: CREATE\_FAILED

    Status reason: The AssociatePublicIpAddress parameter is only supported by VPC launches\. \[\.\.\.\]

 **Cause:** An AWS Cloud9 development environment must be associated with an Amazon VPC that meets specific VPC requirements\.
-For accounts with EC2\-Classic enabled, accepting the default network settings when [ creating an EC2 environment](create-environment.md) means that the required EC2 instance is not launched into the VPC\.
-The instance is instead launched into the EC2\-Classic network\.
+For accounts with EC2\-Classic enabled, accepting the default network settings when [creating an EC2 environment](create-environment.md) means that the required EC2 instance isn't launched into the VPC\.
+Instead, the instance is launched into the EC2\-Classic network\.

- **Recommended solution:** With an EC2\-Classic account, you must select a VPC and subnet when [ creating an EC2 environment](create-environment.md)\.
-On the **Configure settings** page, use the **Network settings \(advanced\)** section to select the VPC and subnet that you can launch your EC2 instance into\.
+ **Recommended solution:** With an EC2\-Classic account, you must select a VPC and subnet when [creating an EC2 environment](create-environment.md)\.
+On the **Configure settings** page, in the **Network settings \(advanced\)** section, select the VPC and subnet that you can launch your EC2 instance into\.